 Using VA Jumbo Loans in Washington State

-In some areas, median home prices have risen above these limits.
-This is especially true in the Seattle metro area, where house values have risen by double digits over the last year alone.
-In Seattle, the median home price rose above $620,000 this year (for the first time ever).
-And you’ll recall that the VA loan limit for Seattle is $592,250.
+In some areas of Washington State, median home prices have risen above previous VA loan limits.
+This is especially true in the Seattle metro area, where house values have risen by double digits over the last few years, despite a dip over the past few months.
+In Seattle, the median home price now sits at $827,235 as of December 2023, a decrease of 2.8% since the same time last year.

 The General Rule for Down Payments

-Again, the general rule for VA jumbo loans is that borrowers must make a down payment equaling 25% of the difference.
-So in this case it would equal a down payment of $14,437 (because .25 x 57,750 = 14,437).
+Before, the general rule for VA jumbo loans was that borrowers must make a down payment equaling 25% of the amount exceeding the loan limit amount.
+Veterans now have more purchasing power as a result of the new rule.

 Are You Ready to Apply For a VA Loan in Washington State?